odahu/odahu-docs/source/int_airflow.rst

     Specify the password to connect.

 Extra (optional)
-    Specify the extra parameters (as json dictionary) that can be used in Legion connection.
-Because Legion uses OpenID authorization, additional OpenID/OAuth 2.0 parameters may be supplied here.
+    Specify the extra parameters (as json dictionary) that can be used in Odahu connection.
+Because Odahu uses OpenID authorization, additional OpenID/OAuth 2.0 parameters may be supplied here.

     The following parameters are supported and must be defined: